 Any region becomes famous not because of its tourist attractions, but because of the conduct of its people.
 People who have lived in various countries around the world swear by the hospitality of Kerala-ites.
 The people are generous by heart, polite in their way of talking, and know where they need to give space to the tourists.
 When you are there in Kerala relying on the locals for any kind of assistance, even the complete strangers will come to help without seeking any benefit in return.

 Tropical weather is something not many people may like, but the myths may make you miss on the best part of it- the monsoon!
-The sights around Kerala become absolutely breathtaking if you are there during monsoon.
+The sights around kerala for honeymoon become absolutely breathtaking if you are there during monsoon.
 Kerala is a slender strip of land that is bordered by the Western Ghats on one side and the Arabian Sea on the other.
 The geography of the state is a good reason why rains are so abundant in Kerala.
 When it rains in Kerala, you can see practically everything glowing around you.

-Any stunning place is imperfect without delicious food, and Kerala never disappoints you for sure.
+Any stunning place is imperfect without delicious food, and honeymoon places in Kerala never disappoints you for sure.
 Anything you eat leaves a taste in the mouth that hangs around for quite some time.
 The cuisines in Kerala have an abundance of rice, tapioca, coconut, and a wide range of spices.
 The foreign influence on the foods is precisely evident.
 The Malabar region serves the Moplah cuisine, which the locals learned from the traders who visited there.
 The Portuguese dish, Cassava is widely served in Kerala.
 Sadhya is served during Onam festival in the state; it comprises boiled rice along with a lot of vegetarian dishes.
 It is served on a huge banana leaf.
 Because of its proximity to the sea, the Kerala cuisines are also rich in fish, mussels, crabs, and prawns.